Do I Need Both a Trust and a Will?

 If you look around the Internet, you may see several sources that discuss the question, “Should I create a will or a living trust?”
 In a significant variety of circumstances, the answer is, “Use both.”
-Whether your estate plan includes a living trust or what’s called a “testamentary trust,” a will is an integral part of your Wisconsin estate plan.
+Whether your estate plan includes a living trust or what’s called a “testamentary trust,” a will is an integral part of your Wisconsin estate plan for many reasons.

 Chances are, if you have a living trust, the asset-distribution plan you laid out in that document constitutes an accurate and current representation of your estate planning objectives.
 The concept of the pour-over recognizes this and, rather than creating another set of distribution instructions, or duplicating the instructions from your living trust, the pour-over will simply directs that all assets under its control go to your living trust.
 These assets do not avoid probate, but the pour-over will does ensure they become part of your trust’s assets, where the carefully laid-out instructions you spelled out there can control.

-Whether you have minor children, desire to avoid probate, or have other specific estate planning goals you wish to accomplish, the assistance of an experienced Wisconsin estate planning attorney can provide immense value to ensure your plan functions the way you want.
-Madison trust attorney Daniel J. Krause of Krause Law Offices LLC has years of experience with all manner of trusts and wills, and the dedication to ensure clients’ plans reflect their planning desires.
-Consult Attorney Daniel J. Krause to find out how to plan your estate today.
+Whether you have minor children, desire to avoid probate, or have other specific estate planning goals you wish to accomplish, the assistance of an experienced estate planning attorney can provide immense value to ensure your plan functions the way you want.

-Contact us through our website to schedule your confidential, no obligation initial consultation.
+Contact us through our website to schedule your confidential initial consultation.